Opportunities

 Chíyáqtel (formerly known as Tzeachten First Nation) is a proud affiliate of the Stó:lō Nation (People of the River) and member of the Ts’elxwéyeqw Tribe.
 The name Chíyáqtel means “Place of the Fish Weir”, honouring the ingenuity of their ancestors, who built fish weirs to provide for the community.
 Today, fishing and land stewardship remain central to Chíyáqtel life and culture.

-Executive Manager, Operations and Partnerships, SCF – Arizona State University
+Arizona State University — Executive Manager, Operations and Partnerships, SCF

 The proposed School of Conservation Futures (SCF) will seek to collaborate with and serve global communities, organizations, and governments that are working toward vibrant futures for all.

-Director, School of Conservation Futures – Arizona State University
+Arizona State University — Director, School of Conservation Futures

 The proposed School of Conservation Futures (SCF) will seek to collaborate with and serve global communities, organizations, and governments that are working toward vibrant futures for all.